 Blanc de Noir’s whitish bubbles and refreshing acidity make it the perfect accompaniment to oysters, lobster, and shrimp cocktails.
 The bubbles purify the mouth and make every bite feel as fresh as the last.
 Whether you’re presenting iced oysters with lemon or molten lobster with butter, Blanc de Noir gives the dish brightness and a certain flair.

-Delicate whites like halibut, sea bass, and cod can have a kind of dry light flavor that goes well with white wines like our Sauvignon Blanc.
+Delicate whites like halibut, sea bass, and cod can have a kind of dry light flavor that goes well with white wines like our Sauvignon Blanc, as noted by Wine Folly.
 The bright acidity in this white wine is matched with a fruit flavor profile of citrus, green apple, and mineral flavors that bring out the delicate flavors of the fish without obscuring them.

 The acidity of Sauvignon Blanc is great with fish cooked with lighter spices or herbal notes like dill, parsley, and thyme.
 Sauvignon Blanc is a crisp palate-cleansing wine that will go with anything from pan-fried to grilled.
 It even goes well with any lemon, fresh herb, or cream sauce you might be planning to drizzle over your meal, making the citrus smell of Sauvignon Blanc easy to integrate.